 1. Get a good pair of sunglasses and remember to use them

 Get a pair of sunglasses with good anti-glare lenses, UV-protection, and polarized lenses.
 Some studies show that lenses with purplish-pink shade (FL-41) can reduce light sensitivity and headache frequency for migraineurs.
 (S)(S) Also, there are glasses with smart LCD lenses.
 Their tint will adjust according to the environment or let the user themselves to adjust the tin of the lens.

-Remember to put the sunglasses on before you step out to the sunshine, since bright light can trigger migraine in seconds for light sensitive people.
+Remember to put the sunglasses on before you step out to the sunshine since bright light can trigger migraines in seconds for light-sensitive people.
 Also, street lights can cause strain and trigger a migraine because they are high in illumination and flicker.

 2. Optimize your home lighting and office lighting

 Migraineurs are especially sensitive for bright, flickering, blue-shaded led lights.
 (S) Sometimes too bright lights at home and office can cause headaches.
 They can also prevent or delay sleep since blue light exposure in the night suppresses the melatonin (sleep hormone) production.

 Incandescent lights are traditional light bulbs that have a warm glow and don’t flicker.
 However, they are not the most ecological solution and they might be hard to find.

 Warm white led lights: Led lights are easier to find, cheaper and long-lasting and some migraineurs tolerate Led lightning.
 However, they also emit low levels of blue-green light and some led lights might have invisible flicker.